nito9999/TencerRRAPDecomp/README.md

-# this is a decomp of the RRAP Tencer server
+# this is a decomp of the RRAP Tencer server, it won't be 100 be the same code